saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 ---
 id: validator-docker
-title: How to Run an Avail Validator Node using Docker
+title: How to Run a Validator Node using Docker
 sidebar_label: Run a Validator Node Using Docker
 sidebar_position: 2
 description: "Learn about running an Avail validator using Docker."